iterami/Docs.htm/common/guides/json.md

           // Entity needs to already exist.
           "attach-to": false,

           // Optional.
-Type of attachment.
-Either `character` or `entity`.
+Variable that contains what this entity is attached to.
-          "attach-type": "entity",
+          "attach-type": "core_entities",

           // Optional.
 If the entity will rotate based on camera rotation.
           // Array of strings, including "x", "y", "z", or any combination.